Lucy Punch: Career

 Punch starred in Woody Allen's film You Will Meet a Tall Dark Stranger (2010).
-In August 2010, she appeared in BBC Two's three part police comedy-drama Vexed.
-In 2011, Punch appeared in Bad Teacher, portraying the sanctimonious school teacher Amy Squirrel.
+In August 2010, she appeared in BBC Two's three-part police comedy-drama Vexed.
+In 2011, Punch appeared in Bad Teacher, portraying the sanctimonious schoolteacher, Amy Squirrel.

 Punch was cast as Deena Pilgrim, the female lead in the TV pilot Powers, but the role was recast.

 From 2016, Punch played Amanda, leader of the "Alpha mums", in the BBC comedy series Motherland.
 In May 2024, it was announced that Punch will reprise her role as Amanda in the spin-off Amandaland, with Philippa Dunne and Joanna Lumley reprising their roles of Anne and Amanda's mother Felicity respectively.

 In 2017, Punch was cast in the role of Esmé Squalor in the second season of the Netflix comedy drama series A Series of Unfortunate Events, a role that continued through the show's third and final season.

 In 2020, Punch starred in the short film Leap, which was part of the anthology film, With/In.
 Sanaa Lathan directed and co-starred in Leap, which was written by Margaret Nagle.
 It debuted at the Tribeca Film Festival in 2021 and was nominated for the Humanitas Prize as Best Short Film in 2022.
 It was the best reviewed film in the anthology, with Punch being singled out for her work.

 In December 2022, Punch reprised her role of Amanda in the Motherland Christmas special.

 Personal life

-Punch dated James D’Arcy for about three years after they met during filming of the TV film Come Together in 2002.
-She began a relationship with artist Dinos Chapman, in 2014 in Los Angeles.
-With Chapman she gave birth to her first child, a son, in 2015.
-They had another son about six years later.
+In 2002 to 2005 Punch was in a relationship with James D’Arcy after they met during filming of the TV film Come Together.
+She began a relationship with artist Dinos Chapman in 2014.
+With Chapman she gave birth to her first child, a son.
+They had another son some years later.
+The family lives in the United States.